xubohan/dissertation_part_1/README.md

 # Download [glzip](https://github.com/jakeKonrad/pyglzip)
 follows the instructions in the glzip

-then manually modified the src/lib.rs and glzip/lib.py
+then manually modify or replace glzip files [src/lib.rs, glzip/lib.py] in the original glzip

 put the python files in the 'examples' folder